-Name of Club or Organizatio Mission or Purpose Faculty Advisor NHS To recognize academic excellence and to encourage students to apply their unique talents, vision and potential for the betterment of themselves and the world.
-Mrs. Croftcheck Student Council To serve to engage students in learning about democracy and leadership.
-Ms. Webster NIKE To build leadership while providing students the opportunity to give to their school and community.
+Name of Club or Organization on Mission or Purpose Faculty Advisor NHS To recognize academic excellence and to encourage students to apply their unique talents, vision and potential for the betterment of themselves and the world.
+Mrs. Bolen Student Council To serve to engage students in learning about democracy and leadership.
+Mrs. Kennedy NIKE To build leadership while providing students the opportunity to give to their school and community.
 Mrs. Wasson FCCLA Build leadership skills to be productive in both society and the family.
-Mrs. McAllister Spanish To create an interest in the Spanish language and culture.
-Mr. Harrison Yearbook Creating a collage of memories as students build responsibility and discover their own creativity.
-Mrs. Shows We LCL LW Daga 59 of 67 2014 mathematics, to develop sound scholarship in the subject and promote enjoyment of mathematics among students.
+Mrs. Cook Spanish To create an interest in the Spanish language and culture.
+Mr. Llamas Yearbook Creating a collage of memories as students build responsibility and discover their own creativity.
+Mrs. Neal Mu Alpha Theta To engender keener interest in mathematics, to develop sound scholarship in the subject and promote enjoyment of mathematics among students.
+Ms. Ensminger NASA The purpose of the Native American Student Association is to support the advancement of Native American students and the Native American community in general.
+NASA provides extracurricular activities to students and/or faculty interested in Native American culture.